yoshall/Awesome-Multimodal-Urban-Computing/README.md

 # Awesome-Multimodal-Urban-Computing

+Welcome to our carefully curated collection of amazing Multimodal Urban Computing models!
+This repository serves as a valuable addition to our comprehensive survey paper.
+Rest assured, we are committed to consistently updating it to ensure it remains up-to-date and relevant.

 <img src="https://github.com/yoshall/Awesome-Multimodal-Urban-Computing/blob/main/intro.png" width = "900" align=center>

 By [Citymind LAB](https://citymind.top), [HKUST(GZ)](https://www.hkust-gz.edu.cn/).
 If there are any areas, papers, and datasets I missed, please let me know!